 Next, we apply Fenchel duality to solve offline the inner maximization problem in \cref{eq:iterative-procedure-Lagrange-relaxation}.
-Due to practical considerations, we use bounded Lagrange multipliers $\sigma(\mu_i)$ and Polyak update scheme to maintain the time-averaged state-action distributions $\{\overline{d}_{1}^{k},\dots,\overline{d}_{n}^{k}\}$.
-In particular, after fixing the bounded Lagrange multipliers, we obtain a standard RL problem regularized with a KL-divergence term
+For practical implementation, we use bounded Lagrange multipliers $\sigma(\mu_i)$ and a Polyak update scheme to maintain the time-averaged state-action distributions $\{\overline{d}_{1}^{k},\dots,\overline{d}_{n}^{k}\}$.
+Once the bounded Lagrange multipliers are fixed, we arrive at a standard RL problem, which is regularized by a KL-divergence term: